 Corporate confession and absolution (the offering of God’s forgiveness) occurs in the context of normal Sunday morning worship.

 Any person who cannot quiet their conscience but whose sin or grief ways heavily on their soul is encouraged to contact the Rector for the sacrament of Confession and Reconciliation.
 After a time of confession and council, God’s forgiveness and reconciliation is offered.
 Private confession in the Anglican tradition follows the maxim: “All may, none must, some should.”

 Holy Unction is for the healing of body, mind, and spirit.
 It is the ancient practice of anointing with oil specially blessed for the purpose, the laying on of hands, and of prayer for God’s healing Grace.
 Holy Unction is offered on the first Sunday of each month, and at any other time by arrangement with the Rector [ask for holy unction by email].

 Blessings are offered in the homes of those who wish to formally ask God’s blessing on their dwelling place, families, and rhythms of daily life.
-The normal time for such blessings is during the season of Epiphany (starting January 6), but a home blessing may be requested at other times.
+The normal time for such blessings is during the season of Epiphany (starting January 6) and during the Easter season, but a home blessing may be requested at other times.